nrocpop/Envibe/README.md

 ## Basic Commands
 - `mvnw spring-boot:run` Runs server locally.
 - `mvnw clean package` Builds JAR file, rarely needed.
-- `mvnw flyway:migrate` Updates the schema of your local PostgreSQL database.
+- `mvnw flyway:migrate` Updates the schema of your local PostgreSQL database (done automatically on bootup).
 - `mvnw test` Runs unit test suite (Requires JUnit).

+## How To Use H2
+Instead of messing around with PostgreSQL, you can run an in-memory database for testing purposes.
+1. Uncomment the commented section in `/pom.xml`.
+2. Run `mvnw clean install` to install dependencies.
+3. Within your IDE, set the environment variable `JDBC_DATABASE_URL` to `jdbc:h2:~/test;`.
+4. Every time you start the webapp, it will create a temporary database in memory that your application will use.
+The database will be deleted every time you close the webapp.
+5. Remember to re-comment the H2 dependency in `/pom.xml` before you commit your code through Git (working on a fix for this soon).

 ## How To Update Database
 This project uses Flyway to manage database schemas.
 To change how the database is set up, create a migration.